sonnt0201/pirserver_linux/Readme.md

 API Reference
 -------------
-Our API with 2 versions provides multichoice to get data with 2 formats: JSON and CSV.
+Our API with 2 versions provides multichoice to get data in 2 formats: JSON and CSV.

 Replace **root_url** with the actual server address